nicoliee/MatchBot/README.md

 # Fallback URL for map.png images
 # Example: https://raw.githubusercontent.com/TBG1000/MapImages/main/Maps/
-fallback-map-images: "" # This will be used in case no map.png is found the map's directory.
+fallback-map-images: ""

 # Example: https://raw.githubusercontent.com/TBG1000/MapImages/main/map_image_not_found.png
 map-image-not-found: "" # Image URL to display in the embed's thumbnail if no image is found.

 # Message to send  at the end of the match if an embed is created successfully.
 end-match: "&6Stats: &bRevisa el canal #partidas en &1&nDiscord."
-ip: "" # IP of the server to display when !ip command is used.
+ip: "" # IP of the server to display when =ip command is used.

 maps:
   allow: # List of maps for which embeds will be created.
 If empty, all maps will be used.